-Inside: Do you want to introduce Shakespeare to your children, but not sure where to start?
-Start with our unit study.
-It combines fun activities and hands-on exploration to get your kids hooked on Shakespeare.
+Inside: This Shakespeare Unit Study combines fun activities and hands-on exploration to get your kids hooked on Shakespeare.

 I created this unit to share my love of Shakespeare with my children.
 Some parts of it are suitable for children 4 and up, other parts might work better for 7+.

 This unit helps children explore William Shakespeare and his works in a fun and relatable fashion.
-Along with a bit of fun history and geography, kids will have a chance to play a math game, explore the science of acoustics (no microphones in Shakespeare’s time), and engage in some other hands-on activities.
+Along with a bit of fun history and geography, kids will have a chance to play a math game, explore the science of acoustics (no microphones in those days of old), and engage in some other hands-on activities.

 If you don’t already have Usborne Illustrated Stories from Shakespeare, I need to borrow it from the library.
 I highly recommend this as a starting point for introducing William Shakespeare to kids.
 This delightful collection of six of his most known and beloved works is perfect for children 4 and up.
 Don’t expect kids to get the jokes on the first read, but this edition is absolutely fantastic and illustrations help the story move along.

-There are a couple of other great Shakespeare for little kids books on the market.
+There are a couple of other great books for little kids on the market.
 We love humorous and imaginative Tales from Shakespeare by Marcia Williams (you might know her from her famous and very talented comic-strip style Greek Myths) and any book in the Shakespeare Can be Fun series.

 Disclaimer: This post contains Amazon affiliate links.
 If you make a purchase through my link, I might get a commission.

-After your kids fall in love with Shakespeare’s plays and I (almost) guarantee they will, it’s a good time to introduce a short video about Shakespeare.
+After your kids learn a little more about Shakespeare’s plays, it’s a good time to introduce a short video about his life.
 It was not easy to find a brief and informative video that would appeal to small children, but I found it!
 Believe me this just-under-5 minute video from Brain Pop is genius.
-My almost 8-year old was hooked from the first minute when he heard the words “Darth Vader.”
+My almost 8-year old was hooked from the moment he heard the words “Darth Vader.”
 What does Star Wars have to do with Shakespeare?
 You would have to check out the video.

 My kids really enjoy doing math word problems.
 I grew up doing lots of word problems as opposite to multiple choices questions and I can see many benefits to this approach.
 Here I put together one sheet of problems based on the facts of Shakespeare’s life.
 You can print it from my library of resources.
 To subscribe to the library, enter your email here, and I will send you the login instruction.

 Did you know that Shakespeare’s sonnets are closely linked to mathematics?
 Listen to the video in this post by Professor Roger Bowley, in which he shares his thoughts on the role of math in Shakespeare’s sonnets.